jihoun/terraform/README.md

 * Files on S3 are encrypted
 * Files on S3 can only be accessed throught cloudfront.
 * It optionally supports custom domain name.
-* It can be linked to a local bucket and will automatically invalidate the cloudfront distribution when files change.
+* It can be linked to a local folder and will automatically invalidate the cloudfront distribution when files change.

 ## Cors
 Allows quickly adding CORS support to an api gateway resources